mlpack/blog/doc/tutorials/Shikhar2017Week09.md

+@brief Profiling for parallelization and parallel stochastic optimization methods - Week 9
+@author Shikhar Bhardwaj
-Title: Profiling for parallelization and parallel stochastic optimization methods - Week 9
+@page Shikhar2017WeekNine Profiling for parallelization and parallel stochastic optimization methods - Week 9
-Date: 2017-08-02 03:50
+@date 2017-08-02 03:50

-Tags: gsoc, openMP, parallel, optimization
-Author: Shikhar Bhardwaj
+@section Shikhar2017WeekNine Profiling for parallelization and parallel stochastic optimization methods - Week 9

 This week was spent implementing some initial ideas for Stochastic Co ordinate descent.
 I have started with a serial implementation first, as I believe parallelizing the serial code